Skip to main content

 Number of private subnets per AZ4

-To strengthen security for VMs running in VPC, create a security group and add inbound and outbound rules as follows.
+Enhance the security of VMs in the VPC by creating a security group and adding inbound and Outbound rules as follows:

-4. Click the [Add] button at the bottom and set the inbound conditions as follows.
+4. Click the [+ Add rule] button and set the Inbound rules as follows:

 inbound https policyTCP10.0.0.0/16443